jinlx/jinlx.github.io/_pages/researches.md

 ---

 ## Wildfire Emissions
-I constrain wildfire emissions of VOCs using aircraft observations and complementary measurements, with an emphasis on why models can reproduce some primary tracers (e.g., CO) but still miss key oxygenated VOCs (OVOCs).
+I constrain wildfire emissions of VOCs using aircraft observations and complementary measurements, with an emphasis on identifying why models can reproduce some primary tracers (e.g., CO) but still miss key oxygenated VOCs (OVOCs).
+This work is summarized in my peer-reviewed ACP paper (Jin *et al.*, 2023), which shows that commonly used fire inventories substantially underestimate western U.S. wildfire VOC emissions and that scaling total emissions alone does not fully resolve OVOC biases.

 **What I do in this area:**
 - Use aircraft campaign datasets (e.g., WE-CAN, FIREX-AQ) to constrain emission ratios and evaluate inventory biases.